ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### DexGuard Debug Detection

 Indica problemas relaciondas a detecção de debug no DexGuard.
-A mensagem que aparece é esta:

 > _DexGuard Debug Detection code to detect wheather an App is debuggable or not is identified._
 >